-The DSL or Deputy DSL will always be available to discuss safeguarding concerns.
-During term time, the DSL and DDSLs will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-For out of hours/out of term activities, the school's arrangements are to record concerns and alert this to the DSL and/or DDSLs.
-If a child is in immediate harm the staff member should contact family services directly.
-If any member of staff needs to speak to the DSL or DDSL, they can contact them directly on their mobile phone.
+The DSL or Deputy DSLs will always be available to discuss safeguarding concerns.
+During term time, the DSL and/ or DDSLs will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+For out of hours/out of term activities, the school's arrangements are to record concerns and alert this to the DSL and/or DDSLs when and where possible.
+If a child is in immediate harm the staff member should contact family services themselves, directly

-Full details of the DSL's role can be found at Annex C of KCSiE.
+Full details of the DSL's role can be found at Annex C of KCSIE.